ACGaming/UniversalTweaks/README.md

 * Block Placement Click Delay: Sets the delay in ticks between placing blocks
 * Bow Infinity Remedy: Bows enchanted with Infinity no longer require arrows
 * Breakable Bedrock: Allows customizable mining of bedrock
+* Check Animated Models: Improves model load times by checking if an animated model exists before trying to load it
 * Chunk Gen Limit: Limits maximum chunk generation per tick for improved server performance
 * Crafting Cache: Adds an IRecipe cache to improve recipe performance in large modpacks
 * Creeper Confetti: Replaces deadly creeper explosions with delightful confetti
 * Damage Tilt: Restores feature to tilt the camera when damaged
 * Dimension Unload: Unloads dimensions not in use to free up resources
-* Disable Animated Models: Improves model load times by removing Forge's animated models
 * Disable Audio Debug: Improves loading times by removing debug code for missing sounds and subtitles
 * Disable Narrator: Disables the narrator functionality entirely
 * Disable Sleeping: Disables skipping night by using a bed while making it still able to set spawn